All Episodes

 Have a great weekend.

-But clearly, either by accident or intent, in order to fill in on the Limbaugh show, your name has to be Mark.
+But clearly, either by accident or intent, in order to fill in on the Limbaugh Show, your name has to be Mark.

-No, I enjoyed Mark Belling, Monday Tuesday.
+Now, I enjoyed Mark Belling Monday Tuesday.

-Always a joy to hear Mr. Stein, and I am here for you today to get us into the weekend and get us ready for Rush's return on Monday.
+And I am here for you today to get us into the weekend and get us ready for Rush's return on Monday.

-Mark Davis out of WBAP Dallas Fort Worth, just a few short miles from George W. Bush's house.
+Mark Davis out of WBAP Dallas, Fort Worth, just a few short miles from George W. Bush's house.

-And it's funny, that might seem like a perfect well, in fact, it is a perfect fit.
+And it's funny, that might seem like a perfect, well, in fact, it is a perfect fit.

 But they sought to assert that something about the Bush presidency was antithetical to Methodist beliefs.